margiechubin/chocolate-chips/src/content/a11ytoconf/a11yToConf.md

 [Follow Scott O’Hara on Twitter](https://twitter.com/scottohara)

 ## Accessibility rights are human rights and we need to fight for them in an ethical manner
 These rights include participation, the right to information, security, privacy, and independence.
-Shakedown legal strategies are not transparent, don't include monitoring, and resolve around money, creating fear-based motivations and negative media that don't actually change the culture to benefit those who need accessibility.
+Shakedown legal strategies are not transparent, don't include monitoring, and revolve around money, creating fear-based motivations and negative media that don't actually change the culture to benefit those who need accessibility.

 [Follow Lainey Feingold on Twitter](https://twitter.com/LFLegal)